 Instead of fearing and fighting uncomfortable emotions and desperately trying to get rid of them, we can learn to accept that the emotion will pass and that we can cope.
 This will involve allowing the thought in and sitting with it, without taking action to combat the distress.
 Develop your distress tolerance skills with these four actions:

+- Calling it out.
 What is the emotion?
 Can I describe it?
-Where do I feel it in my body? (e.g. clenched jaw, heart racing etc.).
+Where do I feel it in my body?

-Try not to associate the triggered emotion as ‘good or bad’, ‘right or wrong’; simply let it be.
+- Being non-judgmental.
+Try not to associate the triggered emotion as ‘good or bad’ or ‘right or wrong’.
+Simply let it be.
 It is neither of those things.
 It is what it is.

-Different people use different images.
+- Using visualisation to symbolize thoughts passing.
 An example might be to imagine your thoughts are clouds, floating by one by one, and you are the observer, just observing.
-Let them come and go as if you are lying on the grass looking up at the clouds moving in the sky.
+Let them come and go as if you're lying on the grass looking up at the clouds moving in the sky.

 - Remembering you’re always in the now.
 Spend a few moments observing your surroundings, refocusing yourself back into the now.
-A breathing exercise or distraction technique may help with this - be sure to check out The Framework and The Mental Wellbeing Toolkit for a wide range of practical tools for dealing with intrusive thoughts.
+A breathing exercise or distraction technique may help with this.

 About BrittanyBrittany is a Psychology and Counselling graduate currently working as a Psychological Wellbeing Practitioner in the NHS.
 She has a background within psychological theory, therapeutic counselling, CBT and knowledge of associated psychological difficulties, with experience and expertise in anxiety disorders.